tylerhimes/tylerhimes.github.io/_posts/2023-05-08-cnn-fruit-classification.md

 ---
 layout: post
 title: Fruit Classification Using A Convolutional Neural Network
+description: In this project we build and optimize a Convolutional Neural Network to classify images of fruits, with the goal of helping a grocery retailer enhance and scale their sorting and delivery processes.
 image: "/posts/cnn-fruit-classification-title-img.png"
 tags: [Deep Learning, CNN, Data Science, Computer Vision, Python]
 ---

 In this project we build and optimize a Convolutional Neural Network to classify images of fruits, with the goal of helping a grocery retailer enhance and scale their sorting and delivery processes.

 # TABLE OF CONTENTS